martdegraaf/martdegraaf.github.io/src/blog/content/posts/getting-started-azure-openai/index.md

 ### Adding your own data using Cognitive Search

-You can also add your own data to the model.
+You can also add your data to the model.
 This can be done by using the Cognitive Search feature.
-You can upload your own data and use it to train the model.
+You can upload your data and use it to train the model.
 You can also use the data to create completions.

 <!--Link to Documentation about Playground adding data.-->
 <!--Link to Documentation about Cognitive Search.-->